- Policies protecting transgender people allow Massachusetts businesses to retain and attract top talent, improving the state’s business climate.

 The Massachusetts Businesses for Freedom Coalition

 Discrimination isn’t just wrong—it’s bad for business too.
-That’s why Harvard Pilgrim, Google and Eastern Bank all support Freedom Massachusetts strongly support Massachusetts’ non-discrimination law ensuring fair and equal treatment for transgender people under state law.
+That’s why Harvard Pilgrim, Google and Eastern Bank all support Freedom Massachusetts strongly support Massachusetts’ non-discrimination law ensuring fair and equal treatment for transgender people in public spaces like restaurants, parks and hospitals.
 Those businesses understand that when communities are welcoming places for everyone to live, work and raise families; businesses succeed as well.

 It’s not just Harvard Pilgrim, Google and Eastern Bank that make fairness and equality for all a priority.
 In fact, businesses are usually on the leading edge of efforts to secure protections for LGBT people.
 So it’s no surprise that nearly 70 percent of the nation’s leading Fortune 500 companies have nondiscrimination policies in place that explicitly cover gender identity, according to the Human Rights Campaign’s Corporate Equality Index.

 "Ensuring people can experience protection in public accommodations is essential to addressing health care disparities.
 It's critically important that people be free from discrimination and harassment in health settings and other public accommodations having an effect on the access to health care and quality of life of transgender people in Massachusetts.
 Harvard Pilgrim is proud to support Freedom Massachusetts in making that a reality in Massachusetts."